Experience a football trip to FC Bayern Munich

 Book your complete, easily customisable, football trip to Munich.
-Select your match, flight, hotel and seating category conveniently in one place.
+Select which match, hotel and seat conveniently in one place.
 No booking fees.

 Witnessing a live “die Bayern” match is an unforgettable experience.
 The Munich stadium is one of the largest in the world, with a capacity of 75,024.
 You’ll only find the highest calibre of players at Bayern Munich: which is a major reason for many fans to book this football trip.
 The FC Bayern slogan is “Mia San Mia”, which translates into English as “We are what we are”; a feeling you’re bound to recognise when entering the stadium during your football trip.
 Few clubs in the world are able to rival the incredible atmosphere you’ll feel in this wonderful stadium.
 With FootballBreak, you’re guaranteed tickets next to each other in the Allianz Arena.

 Munich is the perfect destination for a city break, with warm summers and winters cold but full of character.
 A city where you can experience the full four seasons.
 There are also plenty of inviting restaurants, typical German bars and immense Christmas markets in wintertime.
 In short, Munich is the ideal location for your football trip.

 Everything you need to know about your football trip to Munich